January 5, 1919 - February 3, 1945

 On February 3, 1945, MacIntosh was flying Typhoon IB JP382 at 1100 hours at No. 55 OTU on a non-operational flight during the day, practicing dive bombing.
 "Engine examined at scene of crash.
 Oil scavenger filter removed and found to contain pieces of piston ring, skirt and sleeve.
 Suspected sleeve drive failure."
 Conclusion: "Engine failure followed by fire in air."
 Location was in the region of Chepstow, at a place called Itton, at the Cop Hill Farm.

 MacIntosh had been instructed to bale out when his engine caught fire, but he did not.
 He banked to port and dove straight into the ground, hitting the top branches of the tree on its way down.
-The Commander in Chief felt that possibly MacIntosh lost consciousness before being able to bale out.
+The Commander in Chief felt that possibly MacIntosh lost consciousness before being able to bail out.